Hacker News Reader: Best @ 2026-01-26 03:35:23 (UTC)

 Top Critiques & Pushback:

-• Loss of ownership / user control: Many commenters argue that irreversible hardware anti‑rollback removes the buyer's ability to run or keep preferred firmware and can permanently brick a device if they try (c46760090, c46762116).
+• Loss of ownership / user control: Commenters argue the irreversible fuse removes buyers' ability to run or revert to alternative OSes and therefore undermines ownership (c46760090, c46758353).

 Better Alternatives / Prior Art: